Studio Policies and Practices – Updated April, 2021

 Help Us Help You Stay Safe

-These practices and new policies will help protect clients and staff by interrupting community spread by using hygienic best practices and new technology to combat the disease.
-We look forward to the day we can return to a safe, sensible resumption of our familiar Classical Pilates instruction, but until then we’ll follow best practices as they’re made known.
+This combination of established practices and new policies help protect clients and staff by interrupting community spread, using hygienic best practices and new technology to combat disease.
+We’re getting closer to returning to a safe, sensible resumption of our familiar Classical Pilates instruction, but until then we’ll follow CDC’s best practices.